Roar Your Passion: Dive into e621 Thrilling World of Furry Art

 Due to the increased complexity of commercial food manufacturing compared to home cooking, many different food additives have been developed over time.

-The purpose of adding additives to processed foods is to maintain their quality and safety as they make their way from production facilities or industrial kitchens to distribution centres, retail outlets, and, finally, consumers.
+Adding additives to processed foods maintains their quality and safety as they move from production facilities or industrial kitchens to distribution centers, retail outlets, and, finally, consumers.

 Food additives are acceptable only when they are scientifically necessary, do not mislead consumers, and have a clear technological purpose, such as maintaining the food’s nutritional value or making it less likely to spoil.

 Additives to food can be synthetic or extracted from natural sources like plants, animals, or minerals.
-For various technological reasons, they are knowingly added to food.
-Several thousand different additives are used in the food industry today, each with its unique purpose.
+They are knowingly added to food for various technological reasons.
+Several thousand different additives, each with its unique purpose, are used in the food industry today.

 How is the safety of food additives determined?